 The data fracking approach involves:

-• Taking samples from each of the data silos which exist and merging them into one temporary database.
-In the case of the philosophical silos, in fact the data will all come from one place in any case; for physical silos we simply need to agree a model for matching and merging the different data sets.
+- Taking samples from each of the data silos which exist and merging them into one temporary database.
+In the case of the philosophical silos, the data will all come from one place in any case; for physical silos we simply need to agree a model for matching and merging the different data sets.

-• As with real world fracking, which uses additives or catalysts to create reactions, data fracking can involve external data sources to augment the data and enhance its value, or can develop creative hybrid values as they are identified in the data modelling which help connect or reflect data in new ways.
+- As with real-world fracking, which uses additives or catalysts to create reactions, data fracking can involve external data sources to augment the data and enhance its value, or it can develop creative hybrid values as they are identified in the data modelling, which help connect or reflect data in new ways.

-• Convert this disparity into lost revenue based on e.g. the last year’s communications plan: what would we have additionally gained by including the ‘missed’ customers.
+- Convert this disparity into lost revenue based on something such as a previous communications plan: what would we have additionally gained by including the ‘missed’ customers.

-• If the findings of the step above suggest that there is indeed value in bringing the data out of its silos and integrating it, the next step is to develop a test communications plan to run longitudinally alongside the normal communications plan for a period of, say, 6 months or a year.
+- If the findings of the step above suggest that there is indeed value in bringing the data out of its silos and integrating it, the next step is to develop a test communications plan to run longitudinally alongside the normal communications plan for a period of, say, six months or a year.
 Ring fence a small (but statistically significant) group of customers to be included in the test plan, with a comparable control group in the main plan.
-At the end of the period compare the test and control groups both in terms of response rates and revenues, but also in terms of brand engagement and customer satisfaction metrics.
+At the end of the period, compare the test and control groups not only in terms of response rates and revenues but also in terms of brand engagement and customer satisfaction metrics.

 Most of the above is not rocket science: it’s a very traditional data-driven approach to marketing.
 But what is different is the determination to frack: to model samples of the data manually in order to prove the worth of integrating it.

-And, of course, data fracking need not only be a temporary means to the end of proving the value of large scale data reorganisation.
+And, of course, data fracking need not only be a temporary means to the end of proving the value of larger scale data reorganisation.
 It can also be a semi-permanent, agile and, again, lower-cost tool which can focus on singular tasks or campaigns.
-As above, the approach would establish a largish analysis platform, offline from the main silos, import data, analyse, export an actionable data file.
-But as a longer term platform, it can be fast, cheap and accurate, the Zipcar solution that avoids massive capital expense.
-Massive capital expense that in any case potentially locks in another round of obsolescence five years down the line.
+As above, the approach would establish a fairly large analysis platform, offline from the main silos, import data, analyse, export an actionable data file.
+But as a longer-term platform, it can be fast, cheap and accurate like the Zipcar solution that avoids massive capital expense.
+Massive capital expense that potentially locks in another round of obsolescence five years down the line.
 Fracking becomes a permanent way of thinking about data while your underlying systems architecture continues on its glacial evolution cycle.